sbouii/EKS-cluster-provisioning/readme.md

 Terraform code contains 4 modules:

-   vpc:  TO set up VPC with single region multi-AZs architecture.
+   vpc: to set up VPC with single region multi-AZs architecture.

-   eks:  TO deploy EKS cluster in the VPC.
+   eks: to deploy EKS cluster in the VPC.

-   irsa: TO create necessary IAM roles with the required permissions.
+   irsa: to create necessary IAM roles with the required permissions.

-   kubernetes-provision: TO deploy kubernetes resources in EKS cluster
+   kubernetes-provision: to deploy kubernetes resources in EKS cluster

 ### Scalability/Availability and Security measures: